dotnet/csharplang/proposals/format.md

 without requiring any changes to the calling code.

 To facilitate this the language will introduce the following overload resolution tie breaking rule.
-When the candidate methods differ only by the `params` parameter then the canditates will be preferred in the following order:
+When the candidate methods differ only by the `params` parameter then the candidates will be preferred in the following order:

 1. `ReadOnlySpan<T>`
 1. `Span<T>`
 1. `T[]`
 1. `IEnumerable<T>`

-This order is the most to the least effecient for the general case.
+This order is the most to the least efficient for the general case.

 ### Variant
 The CoreFX is introducing a new managed type `Variant`.
-This type is meant to be used in APIs which expect hetrogeneous values but don't want the overhead brought on by using `object` as the parmeter.
+This type is meant to be used in APIs which expect heterogeneous values but don't want the overhead brought on by using `object` as the parameter.
 The `Variant` type provides universal storage but avoids the boxing allocation for the most commonly used types.
 Using this type in APIs like `string.Format` can eliminate the boxing overhead in the majority of cases.